eriklacson/pinoyakoin/README.md

 # PinoyAkion

-A Spoof ICO project for the Certified Blockchian Developer Course.
+A spoof blockchain token project for the Certified Blockchian Developer Course.
 Currently running on the Ethereum Rigby test network.